Home/Seeds/Sunflower Seed Protein

 Can sunflower seed protein help with weight loss?

-Yes, its high fiber content can promote satiety, helping to control appetite and support weight management.
+Yes, the high protein and fiber content can promote satiety, helping to control appetite and support weight loss efforts.

 Is sunflower seed protein gluten-free?

-Yes, sunflower seed protein is naturally gluten-free, making it a safe option for individuals with gluten intolerance.
+Yes, sunflower seed protein is naturally gluten-free, making it suitable for those with gluten sensitivities.